dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/README.md

 ![undo](https://github.com/dannieRope/Data-Cleaning-with-Power-Qurery-Editor-1/assets/132214828/1f9d97b5-af0b-47d3-a39a-74c93c5f220f)

-Since we have the first two rows containing the segment and ship mode attributes, transpose the entire dataset.
+Since we have the first two rows containing the segment and ship mode values, transpose the entire dataset.
 By transposing the dataset, the two rows are repositioned into two separate columns.
 To transpose the dataset, in the transform tab in the power query editor, click on transpose